§ Sector — Labeling

 After a world-first pilot on Coco Pops with the Royal National Institute of Blind People, Kellogg's confirmed the rollout of NaviLens codes across all cereal boxes: ingredients, allergens and nutrition info accessible from any phone for blind and low-vision shoppers.

-§ Real voices — Labeling
+§ In their own words — Labeling

 What brands integrating NaviLens on pack are saying.

-- Manchester· English
+- ManchesterOriginal quote in English

 This trial with Kellogg's has raised the bar in inclusive and accessible packaging design — allowing people with low or no vision to locate a product on the shelf and access all information about it completely independently for the very first time.